BesoraMaria/NEST/README.md

 ## Development

-The NEST App has been developed by Dr. M Besora at the URV with the help of Dr. JI Mujika and G.D.
-Nunez.
+The NEST App has been developed by Dr. M Besora at the URV with the help of Dr. JI Mujika and Gonzalo D. Núñez.

 ## Citing NEST